Industry in Turkey

 Turkey - Industry

-Industrial production declined 5.7% in October in calendar-adjusted year-on-year terms, a deterioration from September’s revised 2.4% decrease (previously reported: -2.7% year-on-year).
-October’s reading was driven by contractions in the manufacturing, and electricity, gas, steam and air conditioning supply sectors, while the mining and quarrying sector grew solidly.
+Industrial production declined 6.5% in November in calendar-adjusted year-on-year terms, a deterioration from October’s 5.7% decrease.
+November’s reading was driven by contractions in the manufacturing; mining and quarrying; and electricity, gas, steam and air conditioning supply sectors.

-On a seasonally- and calendar-adjusted month-on-month basis, industrial output fell 1.9%, up from September’s 2.6% drop.
-Annual average growth in industrial output fell from 6.9% in September to 5.7% in October.
+On a seasonally- and calendar-adjusted month-on-month basis, industrial output fell 0.3%, up from October’s 2.2% fall.
+Annual average growth in industrial output fell from 5.7% in October to 4.3% in November.

-Industrial production is likely to remain soft in the months ahead due to subdued domestic demand, tight financial conditions and elevated inflation putting pressure on firms’ margins.
-However, industrial production should gradually improve later next year and the year after, with FocusEconomics Consensus Forecast panelists expecting industrial production to rise 1.7% in 2019 and 3.8% in 2020.
+Industrial production is likely to remain weak in the months ahead due to subdued domestic demand, tight financial conditions and elevated inflation putting pressure on firms’ margins.
+However, industrial production should gradually improve later this year, as the economy recovers and interest rates decline.
+FocusEconomics Consensus Forecast panelists expect industrial production to rise 0.7% in 2019 and 3.3% in 2020.

 Turkey - Industry Data